 Get your teaching business listed in the yellow pages and on Google maps and your local equivalents.
 You may have to pay for this, but it’s worth it.
 If you have no money at all, skip this step and come back to it once you have the budget.

-If your lessons are effective and fun you will keep your students long term.
+If your lessons are effective and fun, you will keep your students long-term.
 In addition, they will recommend you to others.
-That's the key to success.
-Eventually you won't have to run around putting flyers out.
-You'll have your base of customers and a network of people who recommend you.
-Be sure to use my resources that will save you time preparing for lessons, and make sure your lessons are fun!
+That’s the key to success.
+Eventually, you won’t have to run around putting flyers out.
+You’ll have your base of customers and a network of people who recommend you.
+Be sure to use my resources to save you time preparing for lessons and make sure your classes are fun!

 Shelley Ann Vernon

 ESL Games book for primary & middle school children€19.97